smohadjer/filterlist/README.md

 ```
 - Name of filters should be set on the list element (ul or ol) using data attribute with the syntax `data-filters-name=“filtername1 filtername2”`.
 - List items that match a filter need a data attribute with syntax `data-filter-filtername=“filtervalue”`.
-- Use `data="data-filter-filterName-ignore="ignoreValue"` to specify an ignore value for a filter.
-If a filter has this value, the filter will be ignored (no filtering).
+- Use `data-ignore="ignoreValue"` on form elements such as "Select" to specify an ignore value for them.
+If the element has this value, no filtering will be applied to your list.

 ### Features
 - The script has no javascript dependencies and no CSS.